Fays are a class of immortal shapeshifters. They are not a species or race; their shapeshifting lets them move from one species to another freely.

 — from Lord of the Rings, J. R. R. Tolkien

 Long before Homo sapiens appeared, much less Adamites, hominids began making tools much better and faster than any other animals, and using fire as well.
-In due course, some of these became Common Fays, and some Lord or Lady, adhene or sidhe (the memory is lost) devised a way of life and a shape for them to make the best of fire and tools: strong and tough to overpower and withstand rocks and fire, and if that came at the expense of size and fast long legs, it didn't matter.
+In due course, some of these became Common Fays, and some Lord or Lady, adhene or sidhe (the memory is lost) devised a way of life and a shape for them to make the best of fire and tools: strong and tough to overpower and withstand rocks and fire, short to fit better in caves.
 To make the most of the strength, they were all male; it's not like they could breed with each other anyway.

 It was natural that this tribe of proto-dwarves would focus on earth-magic, the better for stone-working and later metal-working.
 This became part of the form, as much as the short stature, and is the basis for the idea that they are carved from earth or spring from the body of a primal earth-giant.